 Another thing you will face growing outdoors is security.
 Not only do you have to consider that your marijuana plant can be seen, but it can also be smelled.
 You can protect your crop by putting up a tall fence around your grow area and making sure the tops of your plant don't peep out.
 Not only does this keep your plants from being seen by people, but also from animals that want to munch on your plants as well.
 Game cameras, like the kind hunters use, can come in handy to see who or what comes across your garden.

 Growing tall plants around your crop like bamboo, or thorny ones like blackberries also deter unwanted guests.
 Very flavorful flowers like jasmine can help hide the smell of marijuana, but only when it's in bloom.

 Harvesting at night can be good

 When it's time to harvest you should be very careful with security.
 If you stand there at your grow site with a black trash bag harvesting your crop then you are not being very secure.
 Harvesting at night can be good just because there's a low risk of running into someone.
-However, standing at your crop with a flashlight does draw attention if someone does come in the area.
+However, standing at your crop with a flashlight does draw attention if someone does come into the area.
 One of the best ways to harvest is to simply throw a bag over each of your plants and pull them out.
 That way you can do the rest of the work in the privacy of your home.

-Growing outdoors can be a great way let mother nature lend you a hand with your plants.
+Growing outdoors can be a great way to let mother nature lend you a hand with your plants.
 It's also usually much cheaper than growing indoors.
 Don't slack with the security of your crop.
 It's one of the vital proponents of growing outdoors.